architecture-tech-validation

 Next Steps

-Explore the Data Trust Engineering framework at github.com/datatrustengineering, or connect with me on LinkedIn to discuss your AI transformation challenges.
+Explore the Platform IP, the portfolio record, Data Trust Engineering at datatrustmanifesto.org, or connect on LinkedIn.

 About the Author